joelvaneenwyk/huginn-wiki/Deploying-huginn-on-any-server-or-virtualbox-using-chef-solo-and-or-vagrant.md

     knife solo bootstrap [user@]hostname -r role[huginn_production]

 You can provide ssh options like `-i` (identity file) and `-p` (SSH port) to knife if needed.
 When this finishes, Huginn should be installed and running on your server at port 80.
 Visit your server to check it out.
 A new user has been created for managing Huginn with username `huginn` and password `huginn` (please change it right away by logging in and typing `passwd`).
 Huginn is installed in the home directory of `huginn` at `/home/huginn`.
 Setup follows [Capistrano](https://github.com/capistrano/capistrano) standards, so the `current`, `shared`, and `releases` directories are present with `current` symlinked to the most recent deployment in `releases`.
-Nginx is running and proxy-passing to a [Unicorn](http://unicorn.bogomips.org/) server, with config files at `/etc/nginx/nginx.conf` and `/home/huginn/shared/config/unicorn.rb` respectively, which you can change according to your needs and redeploy by running above mentioned command.
-Before reploying, make sure that Huginn isn't already running by stopping it with `sudo stop huginn`.
+Nginx is running and proxy-passing to a [Unicorn](http://unicorn.bogomips.org/) server, with config files at `/home/huginn/shared/config/nginx.conf` and `/home/huginn/shared/config/unicorn.rb` respectively, which you can change according to your needs and redeploy by running above mentioned command.
+Before redeploying, make sure that Huginn isn't already running by stopping it with `sudo stop huginn`.
 You can start, stop, or restart Huginn with these commands:

     sudo start huginn
     sudo stop huginn
     sudo restart huginn

+If you would like to use your private huginn repo, then you will have to replace `https://github.com/cantino/huginn` with URL of your huginn private repo in `deploy` resource's `repo` attribute in file `Railsroot/deployment/site-cookbooks/huginn_production/recipes/default.rb`.

 You can also use [Vagrant](http://www.vagrantup.com/) to play with Huginn locally or even to spin up an EC2 server.
 First, install the following Vagrant plugins: